bovle/poker_dev_env/README.md

 examples: `('As', 'Ah')`

 ### Poker hand / hand type
-A poker hand or hand type is the type of poker hand that 5 cards can make. hand types are represented my the enum `HandType`
+A poker hand or hand type is the type of poker hand that 5 cards can make. hand types are represented by the enum `HandType`

 example `HandType.FLUSH`, `HandType.PAIR`